 - Sift the flour & mixed spice together into a large bowl

-- Add the cubed butter to the bowl & rub into the dry ingredients using your fingertips until it resembles fine breadcrumbs
+- Next, add the cubed butter to the bowl & use your fingers to rub the butter into the dry ingredients until the mixture resembles fine breadcrumbs

 - Add the egg to the bowl & stir through until the mixture starts to come together & form a dough, if the mixture is a little dry, add 1 tsp at a time of milk

-- Once the dough has come together, roughly shape it into a ball but try not overwork it (much like a scone, overworking it makes for a denser cake), tip it straight out onto a floured surface
+- Once the dough has come together, use your hands to roughly shape it into a ball but try not overwork it (much like a scone, overworking it makes for a denser cake), tip it straight out onto a floured surface

 - Using a floured rolling-pin, roll the dough out to approximately 1/2 cm in thickness

-- Take a round 4 inch fluted cutter (or even a shaped one if you’re feeling fancy) & cut out rounds by pressing sharply & removing (don’t twist the cutter)
+- Take a round 3 or 4 inch fluted cutter (or even a shaped one if you’re feeling fancy) & cut out rounds by pressing sharply & removing (don’t twist the cutter)

-- Re-roll any cuttings & keep cutting out until you have around 10-12 cakes or have used all of the mixture
+- Re-roll any cuttings & keep cutting out until you have around 18-20 welsh cakes or have used all of the mixture

 - Rub a bake stone or a heavy bottomed frying pan with butter & place over a medium heat